jadecobra/python_tdd_exercises/source/data_structures/lists/index.rst

   the test passes.
 The index_ :ref:`method<functions>` returns numbers for the position of the item in the list_.
 Python_ uses `zero-based indexing`_ which means the first item has an index of ``0`` and the last item has an index of the length of the list_ minus ``1``

-* I want to know what would happen if I have the same item in the list_ more than once, so I add another item
+* I want to know what would happen if I have the same item in the list_ more than once, so I add a duplicate

   .. code-block:: python
     :emphasize-lines: 2